omise/omise-android/README.md

 ### Observing charge status in the token

-This is a utility function for observing the token until its charge status changes.
-You can use this function for checking the charge status after the payment authorization process completes.
+The following utility function observes the token until its charge status changes.
+You can use it to check the charge status after the payment authorization process is completed.

 ```kotlin
 val client = Client("pkey_test_1234")